 Many of the Spider-Man’s villains are campy and cartoonish, and guess what, they’re supposed to be!
 They’re comic book villains.
 They’re allowed to have crazy costumes, insane origin stories, and even more monologuing than professional wrestlers.

 Side note: thank you Brad Bird for giving us the term “monologuing" in The Incredibles.

 The bottom line is, it takes an enormous amount of vision as a creative team to bring a Spider-man villain to the big screen and get it right.
 You must stay true to the essence of that character while somehow grounding him in the modern world, not to mention the rest of the MCU.

 Thankfully, in both Spider-Man: Homecoming and Far from Home, the filmmakers found the right formula for doing just that:

-1. Ground the villain’s origin in the aftermath of known events from in the MCU,
+1. Ground the villain’s origin in the wake of known events from in the MCU,

 2. Focus their motivations on personal gain over global destruction,

 Both films followed this formula to ultimate success.

 Michael Keaton was SENSATIONAL as Adrian Toomes, aka Vulture, and Jake Gyllenhaal, I can now say, is just as delightful as Quentin Beck, aka Mysterio.

 I still remember when Jake Gyllenhaal’s name was being floated as a potential replacement for Tobey Maguire in Spider-Man 2.
 That was 2004, by the way, four years before Ironman kicked off the Marvel Cinematic Universe!